Meetkorat1403/clothes-store-website/README.md

 # clothes-store-website
-This website bade by HTML and CSS.
+This project made by HTML and CSS.